nimakam/attoco/README.md

 ## About

-Founded in Seattle WA as a Delaware Limited Liability Corporation, Attoco has been an exploration vehicle and a launching pad for a few high impact business ideas.
+Founded in Seattle WA as a Delaware Limited Liability Corporation, Attoco has been the exploration vehicle for a few high impact business ideas.

 ## Contact